As Yellen Exits As Fed Chair, Interest Rates Are Expected To Remain Steady

 Yellen has spent 14 years at the Federal Reserve — the last four as chair.
 She is also the first woman to lead the central bank.

-As NPR's John Ydstie reported for The Two-way:
+As NPR's John Ydstie reported for The Two-Way:

 "She leaves the Fed's top post having largely achieved its mandate to engineer full employment while keeping inflation at a level that fosters growth.